skip to Main Content

 Butterflies in Tudeley Woods

 Sensitive management, including chestnut coppicing and a return to active forestry operations, underpins our approach to wildlife conservation and the maintenance and enhancement of these habitats.
-We regularly monitor the bird population, flora and fauna in the woodland and across the estate as a whole to gauge what conservation methods are working, and to ascertain how we can support wildlife diversity and create new habitats in future.
+We regularly monitor the bird population, flora and fauna in the woodland and across the Estate as a whole to gauge what conservation methods are working and to ascertain how we can support wildlife diversity and create new habitats in future.

 Woodpecker in Tudeley Woods Nature Reserve